provinzio/CoinTaxman/README.md

 Some Bitget CSV files are used as fallbacks only:
 - order/history files may be skipped when a more detailed transaction export from the same area is available
 - some history-style files are detected and intentionally ignored when no safe tax mapping is available
+- spot transaction rows with type `Financial` or `Gains` are treated as internal transfers and ignored

 If not all your exchanges are supported, you can not (directly) calculate your taxes with this tool.
 You can use the custom import format [here](https://github.com/provinzio/CoinTaxman/wiki/Custom-import-format) to make it happen.